 What Is The Reno Citizens Institute?

-The Reno Citizens Institute is an eight week course covering a wide variety of Reno city government functions.
+The Reno Citizens Institute (RCI) is an eight week course covering a wide variety of Reno city government functions.
 The program is offered to Reno citizens twice a year, in spring and fall.
-Each session is limited to 25 participants who must fill out a brief application (click link on this page) in order to be considered for acceptance into the program.
-City of Reno Neighborhood Services is the city department responsible for this program.
+Each session is limited to 25 participants who must fill out a brief application in order to be considered for acceptance into the program.

 Each three hour session presents a different aspect of city government.
 City officials and employees give presentations explaining their areas of expertise and entertain questions from the class.
+There will also be a variety of activities designed for attendee participation.
 Weekly meetings are at various locations depending on the session's topic.
 To receive a certificate of graduation from the Reno City Council, participants must attend at least six of the classes.

 Why Attend The Reno Citizens Institute?